iOS apps on iPhone, iPad, and iPod touch have three types of notifications:

 You can access your Alerts and Banners Notifications from any screen, including the Lock screen.
 Just swipe down from the top of the screen.
 You can also tap a notification in the Lock screen to open the related app.

 By default, your Notifications will show you the Today view, which gives you a summary of what you need to know for the day and a glance at tomorrow.
 The Notifications view lets you see all of your alerts or those you haven't addressed in the last 24 hours.
-To see the Notifications view, swipe right while on the Today view.
+To see the Notifications view, swipe left while on the Today view.

 To see which apps provide notifications and change notification settings, go to Settings > Notifications, and tap the app name.
 You can also limit what appears on the Notifications screen when using a passcode.
 Learn how to set up a passcode on your device.